andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 * For larger school issues resulting from PaperScorer or internal IT issues, contact the Dean of Academics at `(000) 000-0000 Ext.
 0` or `deanofacademics@example.com`.

 ## Tips
 * Have students use No. 2 pencils when completing student answer sheets.
-No. 2 pencils minimize the risk of scanning issues.
-Consider distributing pencils to ensure the correct type is used.
+No. 2 pencils reduce the risk of scanning issues.
+Consider giving students pencils to make sure the correct type is used.

-* Carrying around a stack of sheets in a bag prior to scanning them increases the risk of scan issues because the paper can become damaged.
-Consider scanning the sheets shortly after receiving them.
+* Carrying a stack of sheets around prior to scanning them increases the risk of scan issues because the paper can become damaged.
+Consider scanning the sheets soon after receiving them.

-* If a small number of sheets fail to process, it is often quicker to grade them manually rather than troubleshoot.
+* If a small number of sheets fail to process, it is usually quicker to grade them manually than troubleshoot.

 ## Student Privacy
 * Student answer sheets may contain confidential student information that is protected by FERPA.
 Make sure to delete the PDF and/or store the PDF/USB drive in accordance with school policy.